iotaledger/introduction-docs/docs/path_to_chrysalis.md

 - Significant improvements to the usability and reliability of IOTA

 Node operators and integration partners will need to upgrade their nodes to stay in sync with the network and update any software with IOTA integration.
-We will reach out directly to exchanges, our partners and the wider community to guide them through this process.
+We will reach out directly to exchanges, our partners, and the wider community to guide them through this process.

-The introduction of Reusable addresses is an important change for token holders.
-This will vastly improve IOTA’s usability and make integration into new exchanges, wallets and payment systems much simpler.
+The introduction of reusable addresses is an important change for token holders.
+This will vastly improve IOTA’s usability and make integration into new exchanges, wallets, and payment systems much simpler.
 We are building a new wallet that will allow token holders to transition from the current WOTS address scheme to the new EdDSA scheme.

 Our goal is to make this transition as seamless as possible for everyone in the IOTA ecosystem.
 This includes a variety of improvements and updates to our libraries and software, as well as training and educational sessions for our partners.
 We want to ensure that everyone is fully aware of how the future of the IOTA protocol will look and function, and what they need to do in order to upgrade.